efficient/cicada-exp-sigmod2017/README.md

  * Dual-socket Intel CPU >= Haswell
    * Interleaved CPU core ID mapping (even numbered cores on CPU 0, odd numbered cores on CPU 1)
    * Turbo Boost disabled for more accurate core scalability measurement
-   * Hyperthreading enabled (though experiments do not use it)
+   * Hyperthreading enabled (though experiments do not use it directly)
  * DRAM >= 128 GiB
-   * Ensure to use all memory channels (while keeping the maximum frequency) for full memory bandwidth
+   * Ensure to use all memory channels (while keeping the maximum frequency) for full bandwidth
  * Disk space >= 15 GB
    * SSD recommended